Multiplicity (film)

 Multiplicity is a 1996 American science fiction comedy film starring Michael Keaton and Andie MacDowell about a man able to duplicate himself by machine, each duplicate developing a different personality, causing problems.
-It was based on Chris Miller's short story "Multiplicity", published in National Lampoon magazine, Spring 1993.
+It was based on Chris Miller's short story of the same name, published in National Lampoon magazine.
 The film was co-produced and directed by Harold Ramis.
 The original music score was composed by George Fenton.

 The film was released July 17, 1996.
-It received mixed reviews from critics, and grossed a worldwide total of $21 million at the box office, significantly less than its $45 million budget.
+It received mixed reviews from critics, and grossed a worldwide total of $37 million at the box office, significantly less than its $45 million budget.

 Plot

-Doug Kinney works in construction in Los Angeles, and his job is constantly getting in the way of his family.
-Working on a new wing of a scientific facility, Doug meets Dr. Leeds, a friendly scientist who has successfully developed a method for cloning humans.
+Doug Kinney works in construction in Los Angeles, and his job constantly gets in the way of his family.
+Working on a new wing of a scientific facility, Doug meets Dr. Leeds, a scientist who developed a method for cloning humans.
 He is introduced to Dr. Leeds' clone as proof.
-Sympathetic to Doug's troubles, he clones him, so the clone can take over for Doug at work, while the original tries to spend quality time with his family.
-The clone, called "Two" (although he calls himself "Lance"), has all of Doug's memories and knowledge, but personality-wise is an exaggeration of Doug's masculine side.
+Sympathetic to Doug's troubles, Dr. Leeds clones him, so the clone can take over for Doug at work, while the original tries to spend time with his family.
+"Two", a clone who calls himself "Lance", has all of Doug's memories and knowledge, but is also an exaggeration of Doug's masculine side.

-Doug goes to great lengths to keep his clone a secret.
-While he and his wife Laura are at a restaurant for dinner, he sees Two on his own date (as he cannot be with Laura).
+Doug tries to keep his clone a secret.
+While he and his wife Laura are at a restaurant for dinner, he sees Two on his own date.
 Doug begins to worry about his clone being revealed.

 Despite the complications of having a clone, Lance is extremely busy at work, so Doug has another made to help out at home.
 "Three", who calls himself "Rico", is an exaggeration of Doug's feminine side.
-He is extremely sensitive and thoughtful and loves to cook and take care of the house, much to Lance's chagrin.
+He is sensitive and thoughtful and loves to cook and take care of the house, much to Lance's chagrin.

 Lance and Rico attempt to make another clone, "Four", who is later named Lenny.
-Unfortunately, since he is a clone-of-a-clone, his intelligence is considerably lower than that of his predecessors, and he refers to Doug as "Steve".
-(The analogy used refers to how a copy of a copy may not be as 'sharp' as the original).
-This causes an annoyed Doug to decree that no more clones be created.
+Since he is a clone-of-a-clone (and a copy of a copy may not be as 'sharp' as the original), his intelligence is lower than that of his predecessors, yet Lenny represents an exaggeration of Doug's immature side, and he refers to Doug as "Steve".
+Annoyed, Doug decrees that no more clones be created.

 Doug decides to take some time off, going on a sailing trip.
-He doesn't want Laura to know, so he has his clones step in for him while he's away.
-Although he specifically instructs them that Laura is off limits, while he is gone each of the clones, in turn, run into Laura.
+He does not want Laura to know, so he has his clones step in for him while he is away.
+Although he instructs them that Laura is off limits, while he is gone each of the clones run into Laura.
 Despite their best efforts to follow instructions, she persists and eventually has sex with all three of them, thinking they are Doug.